On Lottery Tickets and Minimal Task Representations in Deep Reinforcement Learning: Disentangling Ticket Contributions in BC and Deep RL

 The observation that ticket information is mostly carried by the mask rather than the initial weights carries over to the full DRL setups (figure \ref{fig1:conceptual}, bottom, right and figure \ref{fig4:learning_algos}).

 When preserving the information contained in the mask, agents can be pruned to much higher levels of sparsity as compared to the case in which the mask information is distorted (permuted or resampled).
 This effect holds for both PPO- and DQN-based agents and across a wide range of qualitatively different tasks.\footnote{For further experiments investigating the role of different network capacities (SI figures \ref{figsupp:network_capacity}, \ref{figsupp:network_capacity_2}), state encoding (SI figure \ref{figsupp:representations}) and regularization (SI figure \ref{figsupp:regularization}) we refer the interested reader to the SI.} Interestingly, ticket weights are more important for CNN-based agents (e.g., see ATARI plots).
 We provide further experimental evidence for this observation on four MinAtar games \citep{young_2019} in the supplementary material (SI figure \ref{figsupp:learning_algos_b}), where we compare MLP- and CNN-based agents.

 Unlike the behavioral cloning experiments, for some tasks the \textit{permuted/permuted} baseline performs worse than the \textit{random/reinit} configuration.
-This observation only occurs for the PyBullet control tasks in which both the separate critic and actor networks were pruned.
-If instead, one only prunes the actor network, as was done for the PPO agents trained on Cart-Pole, Acrobot and ATARI, the \textit{permuted/permuted} baseline performs stronger (see SI figure \ref{figsupp:no_critic_prune}).
+This observation only occurs for the PyBullet control tasks in which both the separate critic and actor networks were pruned (ACP).
+If instead, one only prunes the actor network (AP), as was done for the PPO agents trained on Cart-Pole, Acrobot and ATARI, the \textit{permuted/permuted} baseline performs stronger (see SI figure \ref{figsupp:no_critic_prune}).
 This result highlights the importance of differences in IMP-derived pruning ratios between agent modules, i.e. separate actor and critic networks.